nshimaza/thread-supervisor/README.md

 Unlike some of other actor implementations, each actor in this package has its own Haskell thread.
 It means every actor has dedicated stack for each.
-Thus calling blocking API in middle of message handling does *NOT* prevents other actor running.
+Thus calling blocking API in middle of message handling does *NOT* prevent other actor running.

 Some actor implementation give thread and stack to an actor only when it handles incoming message.
 In such implementation, actor has no thread and stack when it is waiting for next message.
 This maximizes scalability.
-Even though there are billions of actors, you only need *n* threads and stacks while you have *n* core processor.
+Even though there are billions of actors, you only need *n* threads and stacks while you have *n* core micro processor.

-Downside of such implementation is it strictly disallows blocking operation in middle of message handling.
-In such implementation, calling blocking API in single threaded actor system causes entire actor system stalls until the blocking API returns.
+A downside of such implementation is it strictly disallows blocking operation in middle of message handling.
+In such implementation, calling a blocking API in an actor system running with single thread causes stall of entire actor system until the blocking API returns.

 That doesn't happen in this package.
 Though you call any blocking API in middle of actor message handler, other Haskell threads continue running.

 Giving dedicated thread to each actor requires giving dedicated stack frame to each actor too.
 It consumes more memory than the above design.
-However, in Haskell it won't be a serious problem.
+However, in Haskell, it won't be a serious problem.
 These are the reason why.

 * In Haskell, size of stack frame starts from 1KB and grows as needed.
 * It can be moved by GC so no continuous address space is required at beginning.